dd32/td-gh-ex/readme.txt

 The exceptions to license are as follows:
 - Nivo Slider is released under the MIT license
 - jquery.meanmenu.js released by Chris Wharton (https://github.com/meanthemes/meanMenu)

+* The image used in screenshot of the theme is theme's author personal creation and is free for personal and commercial use.

 == Tags ==
 dark, light, white, black, gray, one-column, two-columns, left-sidebar, right-sidebar, fixed-width, flexible-width, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, full-width-template, post-formats, sticky-post, theme-options, translation-ready